 Most IRA owners will use the following uniform life table to calculate required minimum distributions (RMDs).
-There is an exception when a spousal beneficiary is more than 10 years younger than the participant on January 1.
+There is an exception when a spousal beneficiary is more than 10 years younger than the participant and the sole beneficiary of the IRA.
 In this case, a different table is used.